Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

       -   :math:`\text{cond}({\mathbf{M}})`
       - Ratio of the longest axis to the shortest axis of the confidence ellipse

-.. [#] A-optimality is implemented as minimizing the trace of the inverse of FIM.

 In order to solve problems of the above, Pyomo.DoE implements the 2-stage stochastic program.
 Please see Wang and Dowling (2022) for details.

 Pyomo.DoE Required Inputs
 --------------------------------
-The required input to the Pyomo.DoE solver is a subclass of the :ref:`Parmest <parmest>` ``Experiment`` class.
-The subclass must have a ``get_labeled_model`` method which returns a Pyomo model containing four Pyomo ``Suffix`` components identifying the parts of the model used in MBDoE analysis.
-This is in line with the convention used in the parameter estimation tool, :ref:`Parmest <parmest>`.
+The required input to the Pyomo.DoE is a subclass of the :ref:`ParmEst <parmest>` ``Experiment`` class.
+The subclass must have a ``get_labeled_model`` method which returns a Pyomo `ConcreteModel` containing four Pyomo ``Suffix`` components identifying the parts of the model used in MBDoE analysis.
+This is in line with the convention used in the parameter estimation tool, :ref:`ParmEst <parmest>`.
 The four Pyomo ``Suffix`` components are:

 * ``experiment_inputs`` - The experimental design decisions
 * ``experiment_outputs`` - The values measured during the experiment
-* ``measurement_error`` - The error associated with individual values measured during the experiment
+* ``measurement_error`` - The error associated with individual values measured during the experiment.
+It is passed as a standard deviation or square root of the diagonal elements of the observation error covariance matrix.
+Pyomo.DoE currently assumes that the observation errors are Gaussain and independent both in time and across measurements.
 * ``unknown_parameters`` - Those parameters in the model that are estimated using the measured values during the experiment

 An example of the subclassed ``Experiment`` object that builds and labels the model is shown in the next few sections.